-- A withdrawal charge of 7% on amounts withdrawn (with certain exceptions). - A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 30 day period after the expiration of a Guarantee Period. - State premium tax (if your state imposes one).
+- Withdrawal charges ranging from 0% to 7% of amounts withdrawn (with certain exceptions). - A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 45 day window period ("Window Period") following the end of a Guarantee Period. - State premium tax (if your state imposes one).